 We might even see the first sub-$1,000 OLED displays later this year as new companies compete and smaller OLED panels come to market.

 Pros: Best TV picture, bar none; Colors truly pop, deeper blacks and better contrast and shadow detail than LCD TVs achieve; Retains image quality when viewed from the side.

 Cons: Premium prices; lower peak brightness than some LCD sets, uncertainty about how screens will fare over time, including whether they will retain "ghost" images (also known as burn-in) from displaying a static picture for too long.

 MORE: QLED vs OLED TV

 But the TV industry is always readying new technologies, and new jargon to go with it.
-While technolg9oies like micro-LED and mini-LED are still new and relatively rare, they'll start showing up more on new models later this year, so keep an eye on our coverage to find out about new features as they arrive.
+While technologies like micro-LED and mini-LED are still new and relatively rare, you can buy TVs with the new tech now, so keep an eye on our coverage to find out about new features as they arrive.

 Smart TVs: Most already are

 An increasing number of sets come with built-in Wi-Fi for connecting Internet-based services like Netflix for streaming videos or to run apps for watching special-interest programs, downloading on-demand movies, playing games or even posting to Facebook.
 The latest models can even search for content across streaming services and live programming on cable and satellite.